 Why can’t I retake science courses in which I want to improve my grades?

 If you are seeking to improve your MCAT scores or retake courses, there are programs designed for you.
 At the American Association of Medical Colleges, you can search for "academic enhancement" post-baccalaureate pre-medical programs.
 At Agnes Scott, you would not be allowed to repeat a course to try to improve your record, and "academic enhancement" programs allow you to repeat.

 You will be in class all day.
 Typically, you will have morning classes Monday-Friday with labs two or three days per week from 2 to 5 p.m.
 There are no evening, online or Saturday class options.
 We do not recommend that our students hold a job in addition to attending class.

 How will Agnes Scott prepare me for the MCAT?

-We offer an eight-week MCAT prep class during the spring semester at no additional cost.
+We offer an eight-week MCAT prep class during the spring semester administered by a national test prep company.
 We also have an extensive library of MCAT prep materials that are available to you.

 Why is this program better than taking classes at a local college?

 PBPM programs are very rigorous; completing a PBPM program successfully proves that you are capable of performing well under the intense pressure of medical school.
 In fact, many medical schools welcome PBPM students because they are more mature and have made a significant decision to change careers based on life experience.
-In addition to your increased likelihood of gaining admission to medical school, our PBPM program provides a close-knit cohort of students who are in the same life situation as you are.
-Our PBPM students study together, share notes and ideas, and prepare for the MCAT together.
+In addition to your increased likelihood of gaining admission to medical school, our PBPM program provides a close-knit cohort of students who study together, share notes and ideas, and prepare for the MCAT together.
 Plus, you have almost unlimited access to a very involved adviser to help you through the process!